- Those considering cancer treatment

 on the basis of a cancer genetic diagnosis.

-Contained within the genetic material in our cells are “tumor suppressor genes,” capable of suppressing cancerous cells as well as the genes responsible for creating them.
+Contained within the genetic material in our cells are “cancer genes” which create cancer cells and “tumor suppressor genes” that can suppress cancer cells.
 In healthy people, the balance between cell division and suppression is maintained, preventing the continued increase of cancerous cells.

 However, as a result of various causes related to diet, lifestyle, stress etc., tumor suppressor genes can become damaged, disrupting this balance and allowing cancerous cells containing abnormal genes to reproduce without limit.

-In this way we are able to provide cancer gene therapy based on a thorough understanding of the genetic abnormalities involved, and which matches any changes which may occur.
+With this diagnosis we are able to provide cancer gene therapy based on a thorough understanding of the genetic abnormalities involved.